YamanSD/eFormer/README.md

 # eFormer
-A simple E-Commerce dashboard application with a REST API
+A simple E-Commerce desktop application with a REST API